This summary sets out the key points about how the National Capital Authority (NCA) handles personal information.

 You can complain to us in writing about how we have handled your personal information.
 We will respond to the complaint within 30 days.

-For further information please contact the NCA.
+For further information please email email@example.com.
 Assisted contact options are also available.